 Thompson, Hayes, and Lovette halls, the first buildings on the Wilkes County campus on Collegiate Drive in Wilkesboro, were occupied on April 1, 1969.
 Since then, the college has expanded with more buildings for classrooms and offices.
 These include the Power Mechanics building, Randolph Hall/Bumgarner Gymnasium and Building 7 in 1978; the Industrial Classroom building in 1980; the Continuing Education building in 1981; and the John A. Walker Community Center, a convention and cultural arts complex, in 1984.
-Daniel Hall was added in 1989; the Doc and Merle Watson Theatre in 1990; the Beacon Building, purchased in 1994; WCC Alumni Hall, completed in 1998; the Horticulture Complex in 2005; and Lowe’s Hall, which was occupied in spring of 2007.
+Daniel Hall was added in 1989; the Doc and Merle Watson Theatre in 1990; Kendrick/Church Hall, purchased in 1994; WCC Alumni Hall, completed in 1998; the Horticulture Complex in 2005; and Lowe’s Hall, which was occupied in spring of 2007.
 An Automotive Technology Complex comprising two buildings, the McNeill Automotive Center and the Collision Repair Center, was dedicated in January 2014.
 These facilities make up the current 17 buildings and 151.7 acres of the Wilkes campus.

 WCC’s North Wilkesboro Center, which houses the College Readiness Division, opened in 1984 on 10th Street and relocated to White Pine Street in North Wilkesboro in 2004.